flytbase/flytdocs/source/docs/FlytApps/MobileApps.rst

 **Running in Device:**

-- Connect mobile device to computer using a USB/uUSB cable.
+- Connect mobile device to computer using a USB cable.
 - Select **Specify target** in IntelliJ Idea corresponding to your device (Refresh if necessary).
 - Click on **Run** button to start building your app and to install it on the device.